 Mwnt can be booked together with Cei Newydd (CC621010) and Llangrannog (UK6005) to accommodate up to 12 guests.

 Read more about Mwnt

-Lounge/dining room: With wood burner, Freeview TV, DVD player, CD player and French doors to patio.
+Living/dining area: With wood burner, Freeview TV, DVD player with a selection of DVDs, CD player and French doors leading to garden.

 Kitchen: With electric cooker, microwave, fridge/freezer, dishwasher and washer/dryer.

-All heating, electric, bed linen, towels and Wi-Fi included.
+Air source central heating, electricity, bed linen, towels and Wi-Fi included.
 Initial fuel for wood burner provided, remainder available at £5 per basket.
 Welcome pack.

 Enclosed lawned garden with patio, garden furniture and BBQ.
-Private parking for two cars.
+Private parking for 2 cars.
+No smoking.

 This property is inspected and quality graded by Visit Wales’ own inspection team and we are advised by them that the property is 4*.
 Please note: There is an Access statement available for this property, if required please call 01228 599950

 Railway station distance